Core 2 Extreme X7900 vs Core 2 Quad Q9550

 Detailed specifications

-Core 2 Quad Q9550 and Core 2 Extreme X7900 basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+Core 2 Quad (Desktop) Q9550 and Core 2 Extreme X7900 basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores4 (Quad-Core)2 (Dual-core)